Reid Health restricts visitation because of flu, illness

 - Visitors who have flu-like symptoms, such as fever, cough, chills or muscle aches, are not be allowed to visit patients.

-- Visitors and parents should wash their hands or use hand sanitizer before entering the campus.
+- Visitors and patients should wash their hands or use hand sanitizer before entering the campus.

 Kim Schneider, with Reid Infection Control, said the health system has seen a spike in positive flu and respiratory illnesses in the last two weeks.